G-MAKROGLOU/migr8/README.md

 <h3 style="text-decoration:underline;">INFRASTRUCTURE INSTRUCTIONS AND REMARKS</h3>

-<p>In order create any infrastructure (Function Apps & WebApps for now) you need to have installed:</p>
+<p>In order to create any infrastructure (Function Apps & WebApps for now) you need to have installed:</p>

 <ul>
     <li>az cli</li>